99kr/99kr-burglary/README.md

+# 99kr-burglary

-This is a simple script for doing a burglary in a house, there isn't a way to sell the items so you have to fix it yourself.
+>This is a simple script for doing a burglary in a house, there isn't a way to sell the items so you have to fix it yourself.
 Also a lotteryticket item where you can scrape it and have a chance to win money.

 If you want to have it non-esx you can just delete the ESX lines and make it for another framework if you want to.